Portugal Legionnaire's outbreak 'major public health emergency': WHO

 "This is the biggest Legionnaire's disease in Portugal and is considered a major public health emergency," Lindmeier said, describing the outbreak as "unusual and unexpected".

-The source of the outbreak has yet to be detected, but he said that with such a large outbreak, it was unlikely that the infection had originated in a single household.
+The source of the outbreak has yet to be identified, but he said that with such a large outbreak, it was unlikely that the infection had originated in a single household.

 As a precaution, cooling towers in the area have been closed for disinfection, he said.